Oyatsumi/VesselSegmentationUsingMachineLearning/Source code/readme.txt

 https://github.com/Oyatsumi/Uacari

-Or compressed in a file within this folder.
+It can also be found compressed in a file within this folder.